All Around Austin

 LBJ Presidential Library

-Located on the University of Texas, the LBJ Presidential Library houses the archives of the 36th President of the U.S. and native of the Texas Hill Country.
+Located at the University of Texas, the LBJ Presidential Library houses the archives of the 36th President of the U.S. and a native of the Texas Hill Country.
 As the president during a pivotal period of U.S. history, the library offers exhibits on both LBJ and his wife Lady Bird.

 The LBJ Presidential Library hosts a range of speakers during the year as well as traveling exhibitions.

 Located at 2313 Red River St. Open daily from 9 a.m. to 5 p.m.
-Tickets prices vary.
+Tickets prices vary by day.

 Harry Ranson Center

-As the archives of the University of Texas, the collections are changed out though include a complete Guttenburg Bible.
+As the archives of the University of Texas, the exhibitions change frequently.
+However, the Harry Ranson Center has a complete Guttenburg Bible.
 Its collection features manuscripts, early books, photographs and artwork.

 Museum of the Weird